C2SM/extpar/docs/index.md

 ## Information for developers

-In case you want to contribute to Extpar please have a look at our [coding rules and development workflow](doc/development.md).
+In case you want to contribute to EXTPAR please have a look at our [coding rules and development workflow](doc/development.md).

 ## Support

-In the case of issues or questions, please contact the current source code administrator (Jonas Jucker) at jonas.jucker@c2sm.ethz.ch.
+In the case of issues or questions, please create an [issue on GitHub](https://github.com/C2SM/extpar/issues).